offensive-vk/auto-commit-push/README.md

 Simplify your workflow by automating the commit and push process.
 This action is designed to:

-- Detect changes: Automatically identifies modified files in your working directory.
 - Create commits: Generates commits with customizable messages.
 - Push to remote: Pushes your commits to a specified remote branch.